 The world No. 32, Garcia is a promising young star.
 The 22-year-old from Lyon, France has clinched two WTA titles this year, winning at Strasbourg and Mallorca.
 She is also a top-ranked doubles player at world No. 3 with six titles including this year’s Roland Garros.
 This will be her third main draw appearance at Rogers Cup.
 In return, Tennis Canada will receive a wild card into the qualifying draw of the 2017 French Open.

 Wild cards into the qualifying tournaments were also awarded.
-In Montreal, they were presented to Bianca Andreescu (Mississauga, Ont.), Gabriela Dabrowski (Ottawa), Charlotte Robillard-Millette (Blainville, Que.), and Carol Zhao (Richmond Hill, Ont.), with two more spots to be presented to the winners of a pre-qualifying tournament taking place this week at Uniprix Stadium.
+In Montreal, they were presented to Bianca Andreescu (Mississauga, Ont.), Gabriela Dabrowski (Ottawa), Charlotte Robillard-Millette (Blainville, Que.), and Carol Zhao (Richmond Hill, Ont.), with two more spots to be presented to the winners of a pre-qualifying tournament taking place this week at STADE IGA.
 In Toronto, Felix Auger-Aliassime (Montreal), Philip Bester (North Vancouver), Brayden Schnur (Pickering, Ont.), and Benjamin Sigouin (Vancouver) have received wild cards, and will have the chance to compete for a position in the main draw.